8e7an/dotvim/NOTES.md

 `:registers` / `:reg` View the registry (list of prior changes to the doc/buffer).

 `:reg {namedregisters}` View the registers of the {namedregisters} only.

+`"ayy` Copy the line to register a.

+`"bd$` Delete from cursor to the end of the line and put that into register b.

+`"cd0` Delete from cursor to the start of the line and put that into register c.

+`"ap` Paste from register `a`.

+`"+yy` Copy the current line to the system clipboard.

+`"+p` Paste from the system clipboard.

 Note the "{character} against the text you want to paste